Pigskin Sunday

 Jubilee introduces herself

-Come to find out, the neighbors were trying their best to convince Jubilee to come home.
-From what we could tell, there really is no way to move a pig when it is rooting and having fun.
-The pig was having no part of their plan no matter how hard they prodded and/or cajoled.
-So after tempers cooled down a bit, wiser heads prevailed and the neighbors decided to go home and see if Jubilee would eventually follow.
+The neighbors were trying their best to convince Jubilee to come home.
+From what we could tell, there is no way to move a pig when it is rooting and having fun.
+She was having no part of their plan no matter how hard they prodded or cajoled.
+After tempers cooled, wiser heads prevailed and the neighbors decided to go home and see if Jubilee would eventually follow.

-Being unexpectedly left to babysit, we decided it would be best to ignore the pig and enjoy a beautiful September afternoon at the pool.
-Did I tell you the cabin has a pool?
+Unexpectedly left to babysit, we decided the best strategy was to ignore the pig and enjoy a beautiful September afternoon at the pool.

 From the deck